Exposing your skin to the sun is essential

 Tanning safely without using sunscreen

-More precautions have to be taken when you tan your skin without applying any sunscreen.
+More precautions must be taken when tanning without applying sunscreen.

 • Limit the time you spend under direct sunlight.